QuEraComputing/Bloqade.jl/docs/src/topics/blockade.md

 atoms = AtomList(pos)                                                       # Define the atom positions as an AtomList.
 ```

-The system is driven by a constant ``2\pi \times 0.5``MHz Rabi drive, which couples each atom's ground and Rydberg state.
-This can be defined using a Hamiltonian
+The system is driven by a constant ``0.5``MHz Rabi drive, which couples each atom's ground and Rydberg state.
+This is well within the perturbative limits set by the subspace, as ``0.5``MHz``\ll 7.296``MHz and so the blockade subspace should approximate exact dynamics faithfully.
+The Hamiltonian can be defined in bloqade with

 ```@example blockade
-h = rydberg_h(atoms;C = 2π * 858386, Ω=π)
+h = rydberg_h(atoms;C = 2π * 858386, Ω=2*π * 0.5)
 ```

-The system is initialized into the ground state of all atoms.
-We have two choices of basis: the first choice is the full Hilbert space of ``2^12`` elements, wheras the second basis is the blockade subspace, which excludes Rydberg excitations within the unit disk radius.
+The system is initialized into the ground state of all atoms, which is the lowest energy of the classical Hamiltonian.
+We have two choices of basis: the first choice is the full Hilbert space of ``2^{12}`` elements, wheras the second basis is the blockade subspace, which excludes Rydberg excitations within the unit disk radius.
 The blockade subspace has ``D=322`` elements, which means that computation is much faster.

 ```@example blockade
 init_state = zero_state(nsites)                       # Initial state in the full space